 What not to Miss while Visiting Fin Garden?

 Nasir-Ol-Molk Mosque or Pink Mosque is the most famous place among all tourists for its pink outlook a unique historical site in Shiraz; an attraction that is famous for its pink outlook and takes everyone by surprise.
-The tile work, Glasswork, and decoration of the Nasir-Ol-Molk Mosque are so beautiful, eye-catching and elegant that it can amaze and marveled at the visitors for hours.
+The tile work, Glasswork, and decoration of the Nasir-ol-Molk Mosque are so beautiful, eye-catching, and elegant that they can amaze and marvel at the visitors for hours.
 A photo of this colorful Mosque encourages any viewer to visit it.
 The spectacular and marvelous design of this building will be admired by every viewer.

 Persepolis, glory of past, a treasure of the present